Academic Progression Policy

 Appeal Process for Program Dismissal

-Students who are dismissed from the Baccalaureate Nursing Program may appeal the decision regarding their continuation in the program by submitting a letter of appeal to the Chair of the School of Nursing by the listed due date in their dismissal letter, so it can be forwarded to the Professional Review Committee.
+Students who are dismissed from the Baccalaureate Nursing program may appeal the decision regarding their continuation in the program by submitting a letter of appeal to the chairperson of the Solomont School of Nursing by the listed due date in their dismissal letter, so it can be forwarded to the Professional Review Committee.
 The appeal letter should address what happened, how it happened, what options you would like the committee to consider, and what resources you will use to be successful in the Nursing program should you be allowed to continue.
-You may either bring your letter of appeal to the School of Nursing in HSS 205 or send it as an attachment to Sadia_Fathi@uml.edu, Administrative Assistant.
-After carefully deliberating all the data available, the Committee will make their recommendations and a decision will be sent prior to the beginning of the semester to your University of Massachusetts Lowell email address.
+You may either bring your letter of appeal to the Solomont School of Nursing or send it as an attachment to Sadia Fathi, department assistant.
+After carefully deliberating all the data available, the committee will make their recommendations and a decision will be sent prior to the beginning of the semester to your University of Massachusetts Lowell email address.

-Students who cannot continue in the Nursing Program must withdraw from all enrolled nursing courses and change their major.
-Students may select and apply for another major within the College of Health Sciences or university if they qualify under university policies.
+Students who cannot continue in the Nursing program must withdraw from all enrolled nursing courses and change their major.
+Students may select and apply for another major within the Zuckerberg College of Health Sciences or university if they qualify under university policies.

 All pre-licensure nursing students will be required to take nationally normed tests throughout the curriculum.
 The specialty tests, which become part of the course grade, will be given in the following courses: